 Moni Grace is the DIY solo project of a queer, biracial-black 24-year-old singer/songwriter based out of Boston, MA named Monica Whitlock.
-Through the genre alternative-country, she is able to approach artistry in a conceptual and abstract way.
-Moni uses this approach in every song she creates, and incorporates her creative expression, self-reflection and soul.
+Through the genre alternative-americana, she is able to approach artistry in a conceptual and abstract way.
+Monica uses this approach in every song she creates, and incorporates her creative expression, self-reflection and soul.
 Her music focuses are on feminism, healing, mental health and the impact of rape culture, and her music's intention is to raise awareness, influence recovery and help manage emotional healing.
 With a 250+ song catalog, the hype behind Whitlock's brand and community has grown to have a title called: "The #MoniMovement."

 Recent releases include her debut EP & Album:

 EP: How to Fall in Love with the Concept of Forgetting; August 15, 2020

 ALBUM: Safer Under the Covers; January 23rd, 2021

 EP: Expiration Date Part 1 Clara; June 18, 2021